Voluntary work and social welfare payments

 Examples of unpaid voluntary work a jobseeker may do include assisting youth clubs, care groups, sports groups, and local residents associations.

 If you want to do voluntary work and continue to get Jobseeker’s Allowance or Jobseeker’s Benefit, you must apply under the voluntary work option before you start any voluntary work.
-To apply, fill in application form (VW1), which is available from your Intreo centre or social welfare local office.
+To apply, fill in application form (VW1), which is available from your Intreo Centre or Social Welfare Branch Office.

 Other social welfare payments